sufyan20/interviews-challenges/WordPress-Developer.md

 ## How to submit?
-Clone this repo and create a pull request once you feel the code is ready.
+Fork this repo and create a pull request once you feel the code is ready.